-There has been significant investment by the Councils in supporting lower income households and those in financial difficulty prior to the current emergency.
-A number of initiatives have already been put in place to support residents affected by cost of living impacts, including discretionary housing payments, and the Council Tax Support Scheme.
-Information about the support that Council has already made can be found here.
+There has been significant investment by the Councils in supporting lower income households and those in financial difficulty prior to the current emergency, including discretionary housing payments, and a Council Tax Hardship Fund for Worthing.
+Information about the support that Council has already provided can be found here.
 The Roadmap represents an opportunity to consolidate that investment and put in place longer term and more sustainable solutions.